Stop Email Spam With Obscure.js (Hide Your Email Address From Spammers)

 Special Thanks

-A special thanks to Jordin Brown over at Cognetif for his help on this project.
+A special thanks to Jordin Brown for his help on this project.